Book today to get 10% discount off the tour price Find out more

 Free Pre-Tour Accommodation & Airport Transfer Find out more

 Begin with game viewing in South Africa's premier game reserve, Kruger National Park - home to Africa's Big 5 and an abundance of flora and fauna.
-Then cross into Botswana for an optional trip into the wild Okavango Delta, an overnight in a private conservancy and a game viewing boat cruise on Chobe River.
+Then cross into Botswana for a camping trip into the wild Okavango Delta, an overnight in a private conservancy and a game viewing boat cruise on Chobe River.

 Then we visit Victoria Falls in Zimbabwe, before journeying back into Botswana to camp in game-rich Chobe National Park.
 Next, drive to Livingstone, at Vic Falls in Zambia and explore the untamed South Luangwa Park, before travelling into Malawi, where we spend a few days on the shores of Lake Malawi.
-Take an optional trip to Zanzibar Island off the Tanzanian Coast enjoying the rich African-Arabic cultures and white sand beaches.
+Take a break on Zanzibar Island off the Tanzanian Coast enjoying the rich African-Arabic cultures and white sand beaches.

-Returning to Tanzania's mainland we head to Arusha, for an optional wildlife safari to the famous Serengeti and Ngorongoro Crater.
+Returning to Tanzania's mainland we head to Arusha, for a wildlife safari to the famous Serengeti and Ngorongoro Crater.
 Then we experience Kenya's legendary Masai Mara Game Reserve and cross into Uganda to trek for endangered Mountain Gorillas in the wild.

 Back in Kenya we visit Nakuru and Naivasha lakes, before your once-in-a-lifetime Johannesburg to Nairobi & Gorillas Overland Camping Safari comes to an end in the capital.